sebscholl/knowledge-git-sync/athenaeum/career/amazon/behavorial-interview-stories/Interviewing Customers to Validate Developer User Experience Level.md

 - In this role, I managed the UX/UI designer and had the Engineering Team Lead (a Project Manager) as a direct report.
 - Through our support channels, we'd gotten customer/developer feedback
 	- that RBAC system was too rigid
+- I reached out to several of these developers and was able to organize a focus group
-	- Needed flexibility for Multi-tenant SaaS RBAC
+	- Needed flexibility for Multi-tenant SaaS RBAC, two interesting use cases
+		- Single-instance multi-tenant SaaS
+		- Tenant-level configurable permissions and settings
 - This feature improvement was one of the first projects I led
 	- After several working sessions with the PM and engineers:
 		- Came up with an extremely flexible system